Romul Nuțiu: Painting – Object – Sculpture – Environment

 In the last years of his life Nutiu returned to his earlier themes, one of which was Sections through Fertile Soil.
 For Romul Nutiu the source of inspiration is especially the plant, its stem and root, as it feeds from the soil and returns fertility to it and in this permanent struggle for survival it is akin to man.
 He re-explored painting the element of water as he had done at the beginning of the 2000s.
-In 2011 Nutiu achieved his largest painting called Dionysiacal Space which was almost 3 metres long and 2 metres wide.
+In 2011, Nuțiu achieved his largest painting called Dionysiacal Space, which was almost 3 metres long and 2 metres wide.
 This monumental work is although structured also directed by spontaneous intuition and reveals the semantic complexity of the artist.

-Throughout his life Nutiu's art always evolved and challenged himself to try new paths and develop new techniques.
-Although Nutiu used different dimensions of canvases, in his eyes, any surface could become a territory and was able to involve any kind of shades, plans, volumes of colour and different tonalities.
+Throughout his life Nuțiu's art always evolved and challenged himself to try new paths and develop new techniques.
+Although he used different dimensions of canvases, in his eyes, any surface could become a territory and was able to involve any kind of shades, plans, volumes of colour and different tonalities.
 This means that he did not need a certain type of canvas or a size as he used his colours and geometrical forms in a way that fit onto every surface.

 Nutiu had always expressed interest in objects and the objectual space as it could offer him a new field to reveal his spirit.
 While making objects in space he used the same attitude towards colour, but complicated the conformation so the objects would gain individuality.
 Sometimes the object could be perceived from all sides and therefore had a higher autonomy.

-Nutiu above all remained a painter in everything he did whether he used wood panels or sheets of paper; colour was always one essential dynamic that kept all his works together.
+Nuțiu above all remained a painter in everything he did whether he used wood panels or sheets of paper; colour was always one essential dynamic that kept all his works together.
 He liked to play with colour and transferred all his emotions and tensions into it; this can be seen when one observes the canvas directly.
 He always painted abstract, gestural resulting in experimental art.
-Nutiu also thought about the objectual reality of the image he painted, that there should be a sensitivity to grasp it.
+Nuțiu also thought about the objectual reality of the image he painted, that there should be a sensitivity to grasp it.
 His art could be described as a synthesis between lyricism and rationalism.
 Most of his works have allegorical meanings.